-After some quick soul searching, Jamieson decided to give it a shot.
-The results were explosive, and an immediate chemistry was established.
-Yonatan Gat also took notice of the extreme emotional responses the music provoked.
+Yonatan Gat, the said New York guitarist who invited the Eastern Medicine Singers to join his band on stage also took notice of the extreme emotional responses that 2017 encounter received.
 “I remember people were crying during that first show we did together in Austin.
-With all the crazy music I’ve been involved with, I’m not used to lifting up my head and seeing everybody in the audience shedding tears.
-It was a very special thing.”
+With all the wild guitar music I’ve been involved with, I wasn’t used to lifting up my head and seeing everybody in the audience shedding tears.
+It was a very special moment.”

-The album also features guest vocalists representing indigenous nations outside of the Northeastern Woodland tribal area, like Joe Rainey Sr., from the Red Lake Band of Chippewa in Minnesota, and South American vocalist Ian Wapichana, of the Wapishana tribe in Northeast Brazil.
-“Where else can you get all these different native peoples coming together and singing on an album?”
+Half a decade after that fateful meeting in 2017, the collaboration reaches a climax with this breathtaking debut album, while helping pave the way to this year’s rising wave of Native contributions to experimental music – shining a spotlight on guest vocalists representing indigenous nations from outside of the Northeastern Woodland tribal area.
+One good example of that is Joe Rainey, from the Red Lake Band of Chippewa in Minnesota, who is also releasing his own debut album on the 37d03d label this year.
+“Where else can you get all these different native people singing together on an album?”
 Jamieson asked.
-“On this album you have east, west, and south all coming together.
+“On this album you have east, west, north and south all coming together.
 That’s why we say it’s medicine.”

+The provocative clash of sounds and ideas on this record may not sit well with some traditionalists, but Jamieson objects to such concerns.
+“This is experimental art.
+We're showing people experimental art from the Eastern Algonquin side of the world.”
 For Jamieson, this album is more than a collection of songs, it’s a vessel of culture, history and language; a symbol of the strength and creativity of the Eastern Algonquin people in contemporary American society.
-“I want to show people that our Indian culture is just as good as the mainstream white culture that's out there, and that the two can exist together.
-These two cultures can work together, and blend together.
-We created something that needs to be out there in the world, to show people how we can work together and make something beautiful.”
+“I want to show people not only that our Indian culture is just as good as the mainstream white culture that's out there, but also that the two can exist together, side by side.”